slyon/netplan/doc/netplan.md

 Virtual devices

-:  (Examples: veth, bridge, bond) These are fully under the control of the config file(s) and the network stack.
+:  (Examples: veth, bridge, bond, vrf) These are fully under the control of the config file(s) and the network stack.
 I. e. these devices are being created instead of matched.
 Thus ``match:`` and ``set-name:`` are not applicable for these, and the ID field is the name of the created virtual device.